schulinck/tinymce-bundle/README.md

     {{ tinymce_init({'use_callback_tinymce_init': true, 'theme': {'simple': {'menubar': false}}}) }}
 ```

+This function allow a second parameter that let you chose if the given configuration must replace the orignal configuration or be merged it. `True` will replace, `False` will merge (default: `false`).

 ## Base configuration

 By default, tinymce is enabled for all textareas on the page.
 If you want to customize it, do the following: